cardboard-iguana/cardboard-iguana.com/log/2022-01-30-tryhackme-web-fundamentals-and-supplements.md

 * `@@version`
 * `username` (if that column exists in some table)
 * `password` (if that column exists in some table)
-* Various table name...
+* Various table name…
-* Various column names...
+* Various column names…

-There's really just *a lot* of educated guessing that goes on in SQLi...
+There's really just *a lot* of educated guessing that goes on in SQLi…

 ### Automating Exploitation

-Apparently sqlmap isn't allowed on the OSCP...
+Apparently sqlmap isn't allowed on the OSCP…

 Useful commands: